Updated: April 19, 2016

 Two consumers report that they received e-mails claiming that an arrest warrant had been issued because they had not paid Cash Advance Inc. or Cash Advance.
 One consumer received an e-mail from a man calling himself William C. Jones, who claimed to work at a Federal Trade Commission office.
 He threatened to disclose the debt to the consumer’s employer, garnish her wages, and file a law suit against her.
 Another consumer received a similar e-mail from a person calling himself Neal Johnson.
 Another consumer received a similar e-mail from a person calling himself Brian Martinez.
-A fake U.S. District Court arrest warrant was attached to both of these e-mails.
+A fake U.S. District Court arrest warrant was attached to two of these e-mails.

 Several consumers also report receiving phone calls from entities attempting to collect debts owed to Cash Advance, Cash Advance Group, and US Cash Advance.
 Some of the collection calls came from people who called themselves Brian Wilson, John Murphy, Jim Spencer, and Andrew Martin.
 Some calls also came from a person claiming to work for Peterson Law Group and Debt Collection USA.
 In another case, the caller threatened to seize the consumer’s bank account and serve the consumer with legal papers at his workplace unless he paid the debt.
 Another consumer was threatened with arrest.